estark37/estark37.github.io/_posts/2020-10-24-strict-transport-security-vs-https-resource-records-the-showdown.md

   the client and the web server; thus HTTPS RRs over plaintext provide some security value compared to nothing at all, but very little compared to STS.
 * **Reliability of a new record type**.
 What happens if a domain hasn’t configured HTTPS RRs?
-The client should receive a NXDOMAIN response -- and the client should, ideally, assume that if it receives no response, something funny is afoot and the client should refuse to connect to the site.
+The client should receive a NODATA response -- and the client should, ideally, assume that if it receives no response, something funny is afoot and the client should refuse to connect to the site[^3].
 With this client behavior, as I mentioned above, even with DoH in use, an attacker can selectively block HTTPS RR responses but achieve at most a denial-of-service by doing so.
 However, it’s not yet known if this behavior is going to be deployable, because it might turn out that in real-world environments, HTTPS RRs get blocked for any number of non-attack reasons.
 If this is the case and can’t be fixed, then clients might have to allow plain http:// connections when they don’t receive HTTPS RRs responses, which significantly weakens the security properties of https:// upgrades.
 Chrome is currently planning an [experiment](https://groups.google.com/a/chromium.org/g/blink-dev/c/brZTXr6-2PU/m/g0g8wWwCAwAJ) to investigate how the DNS ecosystem handles a new record type.
+(Thanks to Eric Orth for a correction in this paragraph.)

 ## Just to make things a little more complicated...